-While the ZenGo wallet has best-in-class security with no single point of failure, we have to remind you that absolute security never exists on the internet.
+While the Zengo wallet has best-in-class security with no single point of failure, we have to remind you that absolute security never exists on the internet.
 We highly recommend you take the following additional steps to enhance the protection of your device, your email, and your cloud service.

 1. Always use 2FA: First, you should always use second-factor authentication (also known as “2FA” or “one-time password”) and a strong password to secure your email and iCloud accounts.
 Here are the guides to set up 2FA with Gmail, Yahoo Mail, Outlook, ProtonMail, Zoho and iCloud